 The recent category of lawsuits have alleged that Mirena is a defective product.
 There have been hundreds of lawsuits that have been filed, and they are just at their early stages.
 Of recent, the total of lawsuits filed is nearing 1,000.
 These lawsuits have been granted multi-district litigation status in New York.
 These cases will be beginning discovery, but are still a far way from a jury trial.
 Given that the perforation lawsuits have not yet been successful, the pseudotumor cerebri cases represent Bayer’s greatest challenge in litigation.
 There are currently new cases being filed monthly under this theory of liability.
 In part, they allege that Bayer knew that this type of synthetic hormone could cause this side effect given the research that went back many years.

-If you or a loved one have had a Mirena IUD implanted and have experienced any of these symptoms, you should immediately consult with a lawyer to discuss the facts of your case.
-The attorney can inform you of the prospects for a legal recovery and the process that would need to be followed to reach that point.
+If you or a loved one have had a Mirena IUD implanted and have experienced any of these Mirena complications or Mirena side effects, you should immediately consult with a Mirena lawsuit lawyer to discuss the facts of your case.
+The Mirena lawsuit attorney can inform you of the prospects for a legal recovery and the process that would need to be followed to reach that point.